jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

-In order to have your tablet configuration, set by run-time xsetwacom commands, survive the use of a KVM switch or other hotplug event the Linux Wacom Project hosts [Wdaemon](/wiki/Wdaemon "wikilink").
+In order to have your tablet configuration, set by run-time xsetwacom commands, survive the use of a KVM switch or other hotplug event the Linux Wacom Project hosts [wdaemon](wdaemon "wikilink").
 This is an update by Peter Hutterer of the original *wdaemon* by Aristeu Rozanski.
 The original wdaemon is linked at the bottom of the section [Tablet Hotplugging](/wiki/Linuxwacom_HOWTO#Hotplugging_the_device "wikilink").